naomit9/dictionaryApp_project/README.md

 ## Description
 This is a simple English dictionary app.
 Type in any word in English and the app will give you a meaning of the word, as well as the audio of what the word sounds like.

-This weather app allows you to view:
+This dictionary app allows you to view:
 * Word Definitions: Get detailed meaning for a vast range of English words.
 * Pronunciations: Listen to word pronunciations to improve your spoken English.